Resale Value Champions: Which SUVs Hold Their Price Best?

 Take the Toyota 4Runner or the Lexus GX as a practical example.
 These vehicles often retain over 65% of their value after 60 months.
 In contrast, a luxury European SUV might struggle to keep 40% in the same timeframe.
 This discrepancy is driven by the perceived longevity of the drivetrain.
 Buyers in the used market prioritize "bulletproof" reliability over high-tech cabin features that may fail out of warranty.
 In 2024, data from iSeeCars indicated that the average vehicle retains about 51.2% of its value after five years, but the top-tier SUV performers comfortably exceed 60%.

-The Hidden Costs of Choosing the Wrong Model
+Costs of Wrong Choices

 The primary mistake buyers make is focusing on the "monthly payment" rather than the "total cost of ownership."
 Choosing an SUV based on a low lease rate or a flashy discount often leads to a financial trap at trade-in time.
 For instance, many electric SUVs from new startups or mid-tier luxury brands have seen staggering depreciation rates of 45% in just 12 months due to rapid technology cycles and price cuts from manufacturers like Tesla.